JabRef/jabref/docs/getting-into-the-code/guidelines-for-setting-up-a-local-workspace.md

        ```
    * In the tab "Dependencies" of the run/debug configuration tick the checkbox "Exclude test code"
 5. Optional: Install the [e(fx)clipse plugin](http://www.eclipse.org/efxclipse/index.html) from the Eclipse marketplace: 1.
 Help -> Eclipse Marketplace... -> Search tab 2.
 Enter "e(fx)clipse" in the search dialogue 3.
 Click "Go" 4.
 Click "Install" button next to the plugin 5.
 Click "Finish"
-6. Now you can build and run/debug the application by either using "JabRefLauncher" or "JabRefMain".
+6. Now you can build and run/debug the application by either using `Launcher` or `JabRefMain`.
 This is the recommended way, since the application starts quite fast.

 ### Localization Test Configuration (IDEA)